French court clears XPO to press ahead with Norbert merger

+* Shah Capital Opportunity - interested only in proposed transaction, and do not intend to sell their shares in any other deal involving Utstarcom Holdings

-PARIS A Paris commercial court gave U.S. group XPO Logistics the green light on Wednesday to proceed with its post-purchase integration of French transport firm Norbert Dentressangle GNDP.PA, throwing out an injunction sought by a U.S. hedge fund.
+PARIS, July 29 A Paris commercial court gave U.S. group XPO Logistics the green light on Wednesday to proceed with its post-purchase integration of French transport firm Norbert Dentressangle, throwing out an injunction sought by a U.S. hedge fund.

 The court also rejected XPO's request to extend a temporary injunction barring Elliott Capital Advisors from selling its Norbert shares to a third party while the legal battle continues.